stashed/stash/docs/guides/platforms/minio.md

 - Install `Stash` in your cluster following the steps [here](/docs/setup/install.md).

-- You should have understanding of following Stash concepts:
+- You should be familiar with the following Stash concepts:
   - [Restic](/docs/concepts/crds/restic.md)
   - [Repository](/docs/concepts/crds/repository.md)
   - [Recovery](/docs/concepts/crds/recovery.md)
   - [Snapshot](/docs/concepts/crds/snapshot.md)

-- You will need to have a TLS secured [Minio](https://docs.minio.io/) server to store backed up data.
+- You will need a TLS secured [Minio](https://docs.minio.io/) server to store backed up data.
 If you already do not have a Minio server running, deploy one following the tutorial from [here](https://github.com/appscode/third-party-tools/blob/master/storage/minio/README.md).
 For this tutorial, we have deployed Minio server in `storage` namespace and it is accessible through `minio.storage.svc` dns.

-To keep things isolated, we will use a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.

 ```console
 $ kubectl create ns demo